School of Education

 Traditional Master’s Program

 The traditional degree Master’s Program (MP) track is appropriate for teachers with a U.S. teaching certification in either general or special education who wish to develop advanced knowledge and skills.
-The traditional degree MP track also may be suitable for individuals who are not teachers but have other experience in the disabilities and wish to pursue an advanced degree only.
+The traditional degree MP track also may be suitable for individuals who are not teachers but have other experience in the disabilities field and wish to pursue an advanced degree only.
 For previously certified teachers, the traditional degree track also may be a path to a second certification in special education.
 Because this program requires access to a classroom to complete assignments, this program is not intended for international students.
 This program does not offer assistantship funding.
 Please see more information about tuition and cost of attendance.

 Some classes are offered in person on the Newark campus with a virtual option for distant learners.
 Other courses are available online (synchronous or asynchronous).
 Students need to be already affiliated with an area school